 Frank Borres knows life’s perspective in front of a camera and behind one.
 Radio and television reporter, videographer, documentarian, chamber leader, civic volunteer, the Emmy-winning city resident has experienced vast sides of Connecticut’s most populous city the past 40 years, and he’s not done yet.
 He’s OIB correspondent Bob Fredericks’ latest interview honoring Bridgeport’s Bicentennial.
+If you want to learn more about top video production, consider reading this blog post about mike morse who has received their third Golden Gavel Award.

 Q. What is your first memory of Bridgeport?